smflorentino/cse605/README.md

 fivm/ - the directory that has the Fiji VM, with our changes.
 Build it in the usual way.

 tools/ - the directory that has our build scripts, tests, and output.
-Run tests.sh to build the executables that run our tests, and benchmark.sh to run the tools to run our benchmarks.
-See our results in output.txt.
+Run tests.sh to build the executables that run our tests, and benchmark.sh to run the tools to run our benchmarks for matrix multiplication.
+Run scopedbenchmarks.sh to run our benchmarks that tests the overhead of creating/entering scopes vs. our implemenation, which avoids that.

+tools/jvmjava - a Java project that runs the JVM portion of the Matrix Multiplication benchmark.
+Use this to compare the performance of the Fiji VM with a regular Java VM.

+tools/rtsjsample - a Java project which contains our benchmarking source code; the scripts above use this to build their binaries.

 NOTE: